Knotx/knotx-fragments-chrome-extension/README.md

 ### Styling
 We don't use any grid system to make our app beautiful.
 Everything is flex.
 To show and hide elements we try to use a react state, without saving this information in the redux store.

-To create styles we use styling-component .We follow the convention to create a test file next to js file.
+To create styles we use styling-component .We follow the convention to create a style file next to js file.

  ```
 •